alexbfree/thesis/src/additional.md

 The themes are broken down in detail in [5.4](#5.4) and can be summarised as:

-  1. **Insufficient Transparency**: Organisations appear evasive over data when responding to GDPR, leaving people “in the dark” even after making GDPR requests.
+  1. **Insufficient Transparency**: Organisations appear evasive over data when responding to GDPR, leaving people "in the dark" even after making GDPR requests.
   2. **Confusing Data**: When presented with their data, people struggle to understand it and relate it to their lives and are not able to make use of it.
   3. **Fragile Relationships**: Companies' data practices, and in particular their privacy policies and GDPR response handling, can be impactful to customer relationships, carrying a risk of damaging trust but also the potential to improve relations.